 Now, there are so many benefits to it.
-By accepting the fact that a greater force has taken over my life, I’ve surrendered my life to that greater force, the first thing I will lose is fear.
-And by losing fear we would lose the sense of insecurities, inadequacies, and various other negative things.
+By accepting that a greater force has taken over my life, I’ve surrendered my life to that greater force; the first thing I will lose is fear.
+And by losing fear, we would lose the sense of insecurities, inadequacies, and various other negative things.
 We lose that sense because this life now is not my life.
 He is the life.

 Now, some psychologists will tell you that this is a form of escapism, where you shift things onto someone else.
 But that is not true.